gabrielPeart/UnitKit/Readme.markdown

 // true
 ```

-## How to Extend it?
+## Extending it

 The goal for **UnitKit** is to have most of the [Units of Measurement](https://en.wikipedia.org/wiki/Conversion_of_units) listed on this Wikipedia page implemented.
 For now, only the most common units are implemented.

-But UnitKit was designed to be extensible, so it's possible to extend a category to add new units and even create new categories with their own units.
+But UnitKit was designed to allow customization.
+It's possible to extend a category to add new units and even create new categories with their own units.

 ### Adding a new unit to an existing category